 Address: Regeringsgatan 48 – Web: moodstockholm.se

-With its big variety of quirky items on offer, this shop is the ultimate of cool.
-In addition to well-made clothing, Grandpa also offers wooden toothbrushes, vintage decor items, notebooks and more.
+With its big variety of quirky items on offer, this shop is the epitome of cool.
+So it should come as no surprise that it is located in the cool district of SoFo on Södermalm.
+In addition to well-made clothing, Grandpa also offers unique products like wooden toothbrushes, vintage decor items, notebooks, and more.

 Address: Södermannagatan 21, Södermalm – Web: grandpastore.com

 Another well-known jeans brand and success story.
 Their specialty is jeans made of 100% organic cotton.
 In addition, every piece of clothing is made of sustainable materials.
 These jeans are famous for their unique back pocket design.
 Also, the brand has specialised shops where you can repair your old jeans.

 This is a unique brand of handmade raincoats.
 It is brainchild of Alexander Stutterheim.
 He was inspired by the ones his grandfather used to wear.
 Worth mentioning that he sold his first 200 items from his home, on the small island of Arholma.

 The idea of the brand is to celebrate the melancholy of Swedish weather and turn this simple, practical piece of clothing into a stylish, fashion item.

 One of the cooler Swedish brands, these re-imagined clogs are a homage to the iconic shoe of the Seventies.
 The story goes that the brand’s founders discovered about 300 of their mother’s favourite wooden shoes in a forgotten basement.
 As a result, they got inspired to recreate this iconic Swedish shoe.
 With a 15-year history, nowadays these handcrafted and sustainable wooden shoes and clogs can be found around the world in high-end stores like Nordstrom, Bloomingdales, and Urban Outfitters, among others.